So happy I was invited

 And we can say that we invented a summer lovin' torture party

-Do you care if I stayed?
+Do you care if I stay?

 You can put on your bathing suits